What is Resource Capacity Planning?

 April 23, 2024

-This planning helps organizations optimize their resources, avoid bottlenecks and improve overall business productivity.
+This planning helps organizations to optimize their resourcesavoid bottlenecks and improve overall efficiency.

 In other words, resource capacity planning is the way in which companies and project managers exploit resources to achieve their objectives.